This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Bring to a boil then turn heat down to a simmer until the sauce reduces down a little.

 Remove from heat and stir in the cream and parmesan.

-Add the cooked pasta to the skillet and toss for a few minutes.
+Add the cooked pasta to the skillet and toss until the pasta is well coated.
 The sauce should cling to the pasta.

 Divide up into bowls, and grate parmesan over the top

 Chili Mac with Turkey.
 We’re bringing childhood back!
 Lightened-up with turkey vs beef, and made in one pan – this one is a family favorite!